Yellow-shouldered amazon: Description

 The yellow-shouldered amazon is mainly green and about 33 cm long (~13 inches).
 It has a whitish forehead and lores, and a yellow crown, ocular region and - often - ear coverts and chin.
 The bare eye-ring is white.
 The thighs and the bend of the wing ("shoulder") are yellow, but both can be difficult to see.
 The throat, cheeks and belly often have a bluish tinge.
 As most members of the genus Amazona, it has broad dark blue tips to the remiges and a red wing-speculum.

 The yellow-shouldered amazon can be distinguished from the very similar orange-winged amazon by the latter's lack of yellow on its shoulders and blue colouration around the eyes.
 Another way of distinguishing it from other Amazona species is its somewhat higher pitched vocalizations.

 Distribution and habitat

 A. barbadensis is endemic to northern Venezuela, Bonaire (which may have less than 400 birds), and other islands in the area.
 On the Venezuelan island of Margarita, it is extirpated from the east side, which is heavily commercialized and a popular tourist destination, existing only on the Macanao Peninsula.
 Also native to Aruba, it went locally extinct by 1947.
-In January of 2024, a population of over two dozen of these birds was reintroduced to the island and is doing well.
+In January 2024, a population of over two dozen of these birds was reintroduced to the island and is doing well.
 An introduced population exists on Curaçao.
 Unlike other Amazona members, it is typically found in arid habitats, such as desert scrub and dry forests.